PAIR-code/deliberate-lab/lit/README.md

 ExperimentConfigService (`src/services/config/experiment_config_service.ts`)
 manages metadata (name, number of participants) and list of stages.
-It generally corresponds to `src/components/experiment/experiment_config.ts`, which renders the experiment config editor and manages navigation between stages.
+It generally corresponds to `src/experiment-components/experiment_config.ts`, which renders the experiment config editor and manages navigation between stages.

 The other services are stage-specific, managing relevant stage configs (e.g., InfoStageConfig) as the user is viewing/editing them.
-Each of these correspond to `*_config.ts` components, all found under `src/components/modules` (see next section).
+Each of these correspond to `*_config.ts` components, all found under `src/experiment-components` (see next section).

-### Component Modules
+### Experiment Components and Modules

-Both config and preview components for stages are organized under `src/components/modules`, where each module is a set of closely associated stages.
+Experiment components (including configurations and previews) are organized under `src/experiment-components`.

+Standalone or base components (e.g., `survey`, which is used across tasks) are at the top level of the experiment directory, while any closely associated components (e.g., for a specific game or task) are clustered under the `modules` subdirectory.

-For example, `src/components/modules/info` contains info stage components:
+For example, `src/experiment-components/info` (not a module) contains info components, which can be flexibly used across many types of experiments:

 - `info_config`: Used during experiment configuration
 - `info_preview`: Shown to users during experiment

-while `src/components/modules/leader` might contain config/preview
-components for both the `voteForLeader` and `leaderReveal` stages (since they are likely to be used together in the same experiments).
+while components for `voteForLeader` and `leaderReveal` stages might be organized under a `leader` module
+(since they are intended to be used together in the same experiments).

-This is to help with eventual organization across multiple types of experiments, e.g., rather than specifying many individual stages in an experiment config, an experimenter might initially select a few top-level modules (`leader`, `chat`, `game1` vs. `leader`, `game2`) with the option to edit/order specific lower-level stages.
+This is to help with eventual organization across multiple types of
+experiments: rather than specifying many individual stages in an experiment config, an experimenter might initially select a few top-level modules (`leader`, `game1` vs. `game2`) alongside standalone stages (`info`, `survey`).